CDCgov/dibbs-query-connector/README.md

 This repository is a part of the CDC/USDS [PHDI project](https://cdcgov.github.io/phdi-site/) and seeks to build the DIBBs Query Connector.

-The DIBBs Query Connector app offers a REST API and comprehensive UI for searching for a patient and viewing information tied to your case investigation and is fully customizable to meet the specific needs of public health investigators.
+The DIBBs Query Connector app offers a REST API and comprehensive UI for public health staff to query a wide network of healthcare organizations (HCOs), providing access to more complete and timely data.

+The Query Connector is a tool for public health practitioners to quickly retrieve patient records and relevant case information from HCOs.
+The tool works by connecting to Qualified Health Information Networks (QHINs) within the Trusted Exchange Framework and Common Agreement (TEFCA), ensuring immediate access to essential health data and facilitating timely public health decisions and interventions.
+Public health staff can interact with the Query Connector manually by entering simple patient details — such as name, date of birth, or medical identifiers — into a web-based search form.
+The tool also allows for automated queries via integration engines like Rhapsody and Mirth.

 ### Problem Scope